sebastian-soderholm/boxinator/ClientApp/README.md

 3. Create firebase account for authentication

-4. Environmental variables
+4. Environmental variables (environments/environment.ts)
-  - Update environments/environment.ts file with your firebase settings
+  - Update your firebase settings
   - Update baseURL with your API's address